heb12/biblesearch/readme.md

 ```

 ### URL Parameters
-words: The words to search.
+* words: The words to search.
 Separate by space only.
-callback: callback for JSONP
+* callback: callback for JSONP
-length: short/long.
-Can be used to return longer book names or shorter book names (Gen/Genesis)
-page: Used to shorten the amount results returned.
-Ex: 1-10, 10-20, etc

 Examples:
 http://api.heb12.com/search?words=god&page=1-10